geoadmin/geocat/web/src/main/webapp/WEB-INF/classes/setup/sql-geocat/v340/migrate/README.md

 Set all extent subtemplate loaded valid and publish them to all in the database:

 ```

 INSERT INTO validation
   SELECT id, 'subtemplate', 1, 0, 0, createdate, true
-    FROM metadata WHERE uuid like 'geocatch-subtpl-extent-land-%'
+    FROM metadata WHERE uuid like 'geocatch-subtpl-extent-landesgebiet-%'
-    or  uuid like 'geocatch-subtpl-extent-kanton-%'
+    or  uuid like 'geocatch-subtpl-extent-kantonsgebiet-%'
-    or  uuid like 'geocatch-subtpl-extent-hoheitsgebiet-%';
+    or  uuid like 'geocatch-subtpl-extent-hoheitsgebiet-%'
+    and id not in (SELECT metadataid FROM validation);

 -- Set publish to all
 INSERT INTO operationallowed
   SELECT 1, id, 0
-    FROM metadata WHERE uuid like 'geocatch-subtpl-extent-land-%'
+    FROM metadata WHERE (uuid like 'geocatch-subtpl-extent-landesgebiet-%'
-                           or  uuid like 'geocatch-subtpl-extent-kanton-%'
+                           or  uuid like 'geocatch-subtpl-extent-kantonsgebiet-%'
-                           or  uuid like 'geocatch-subtpl-extent-hoheitsgebiet-%';
+                           or  uuid like 'geocatch-subtpl-extent-hoheitsgebiet-%')
+                           and id not in (SELECT metadataid FROM operationallowed);

 -- Set edit privileges to SUBTEMPLATES group
 INSERT INTO operationallowed
   SELECT (SELECT id FROM groups WHERE name = 'SUBTEMPLATES' ORDER by 1 LIMIT 1),
         id, 2
-    FROM metadata WHERE  uuid like 'geocatch-subtpl-extent-land-%'
+    FROM metadata WHERE (uuid like 'geocatch-subtpl-extent-landesgebiet-%'
-                            or  uuid like 'geocatch-subtpl-extent-kanton-%'
+                            or  uuid like 'geocatch-subtpl-extent-kantonsgebiet-%'
-                            or  uuid like 'geocatch-subtpl-extent-hoheitsgebiet-%';
+                            or  uuid like 'geocatch-subtpl-extent-hoheitsgebiet-%')
+                           and id not in (SELECT metadataid FROM operationallowed);

 ```